Pelosi visits Kyiv, meets with Ukraine president | Politics

 - Ukraine

-U.S. House Speaker Nancy Pelosi has led a Congressional delegation to Kyiv to meet with Ukraine's president before heading to Poland for talks with officials there.
+US House Speaker Nancy Pelosi has led a Congressional delegation to Kyiv to meet with Ukraine's president before heading to Poland for talks with officials there on Sunday.

 "We'll win and we'll win together," Zelenskyy said.